FrancoRosa/room-sensors/README.md

 sqlite> exit
 ```

-Then, to create the tables with the model skema run the following code in a python terminal
+Then, to create the tables with the model schema run the following code in a python terminal

 ```Python
 from models import *